Wenders enlists Franco for healing film at Berlin festival

 Another of Franco's festival films is also by a German director, Werner Herzog, whose "Queen of the Desert" stars Nicole Kidman as the British female "Lawrence of Arabia" spy and diplomat Gertrude Bell in the early 19th century.

-Franco said he thought Herzog, who has a reputation as a demanding director, was in a mellow mood making his first feature centred on a female character.
+Franco said he thought Herzog, who has a reputation as a demanding director, was in a mellow mood making his first feature centered on a female character.

 "Werner's still kind of in there, he makes a point of clacking the slate and he's just always there ...
 Wim is connected in his own way to the same degree, but it comes off as a little more gentle," Franco said.